Amlodipine

 - The usual dose of amlodipine is 5 mg once daily.
 Some people may need a higher dose of 10 mg once daily.

-- Limit or avoid drinking alcohol while you are taking amlodipine.
+- Alcohol: Limit or avoid drinking alcohol while you're taking amlodipine.
 It may increase your chance of side effects such as feeling dizzy.

-- Keep taking amlodipine regularly.
-Treatment with amlodipine is usually long term.
-Do not stop taking amlodipine suddenly; speak to your doctor or nurse before stopping.
+- Keep taking amlodipine regularly: Treatment with amlodipine is usually long term.
+Don't stop taking amlodipine suddenly, talk to your healthcare provider before stopping.

 Like all medicines, amlodipine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.